 - You don’t need to use a lot of oil – to get that crispy texture, foods are usually cooked in a lot of oil or deep-fried.
 I find you only need a tablespoon or two of oil in the air fryer, which makes recipes a lot healthier.

 - The versatility – you can do so many things with it!
-Our favorite is probably potatoes, but these carrots are a close second.
-You can do pork chops, chicken wings, salmon, any kind of veggies, and even homemade chips!
+From pork chops, chicken wings, salmon, any kind of veggies, and even homemade chips!

 I have a Philips Air Fryer XXL and love it.
-While it is large, it holds a lot of food, and we eat a lot of food.
+While it is large, it holds a lot of food.
 It has multiple settings, is easy to clean, and is easy to store.

 It is a little pricer than other ones I have seen, but with it being so large and how well it works, I think it is worth it.
 There are plenty of different models and options out there to find one that best fits your needs.